 At the same time, trust and influence grow among family, friends, classmates, colleagues and even strangers.
 No longer is the ‘top down’ influence of elites, authorities and institutions a given.
 That is why Parent Guides are so important in creating trust, credibility and confidence in families.

 Drugs 101 was launched in 2015, inspired by my experience as a carer for a nephew with a serious substance-abuse problem.
-Our successful launch of that book at a Strathcona Baptist Girls Grammar parent evening was followed by the publishing of Social Media 101, Sex 101 and now Mental Health 101.
+Our successful launch of that resource at a Strathcona Baptist Girls Grammar parent evening was followed by the publishing of Social Media 101, Sex 101 and now Mental Health 101.
+The latest release Respect 101 is a vital addition to existing four guides, covering the topics of respect and how to ensure youths are entrenched in displaying respect.

 Strong ethics drive our passion to develop and create content that is transparent, trustworthy and relevant.
 Talented, like-minded researchers, editors, experts and case studies create evidence-based guides with the latest information.